James Howell (politician): Mayor of Brooklyn

-James Howell was elected mayor of Brooklyn for two terms.
+Howell was elected mayor of Brooklyn for two terms.
 He was a Democrat in a highly Democratic-leaning town; Democrats had a majority of about 8 to 10 thousand voters by population.

 Howell won his first election over Republican John F. Henry by 3,000 votes.
 He won re-election to his second term over Franklin Woodruff by 12,000 votes.

 Brooklyn politics at this time were dominated by Democratic party boss Hugh McLaughlin.
 Graft and corruption were widespread practices of the day; although Howell was not personally involved in any scandal, he was widely considered a "mediocre" mayor.

 The tax rate in Brooklyn fell during Howell's two terms, from $3.17 to $2.36, this despite rapid growth in Brooklyn, including the construction of the Brooklyn Bridge during those years.
 Brooklyn had seen a huge increase in population leading up to, and during, this time.

 Howell lost his third term contest to Republican Seth Low, 45,434 votes to 40,937, a margin of less than 5,000 votes.
 An estimated 15,000 Democratic voters crossed party lines to vote for Low.
 Newspapers attributed the loss to a general upswing in the good government movement and a dissatisfaction with McLaughlin machine, not dissatisfaction with Howell personally.